lj-ditrapani/SWE430/markdown/example2.markdown

         return romanNumerals;
     }

-pass
+Run the tests.
+The "Rewrite function" still passes.
+This means the refactoring has been successful because we improved the _structure_ of our code without changing the _behavior_ of our code.

 Refactor the test.
-Use existing runTest with second `runRewriteTest` boolean parameter.
+Use existing `runTest()` with second `runRewriteTest` boolean parameter.

     // test.js
     function runTests(tests, runRewriteTest) {